 In a CVS, our MFM uses a thin tube or a needle to sample the placenta during the first third of the pregnancy.
 Our MFM uses ultrasound to perform a CVS, either through the cervix or the abdomen.
 We can test the placental sample for certain fetal diseases and health conditions.

-We are located across the street from Mercy Hospital of Folsom
+Across the street from Mercy Hospital of Folsom

-1645 Creekside Drive, Folsom CA 95630
+1645 Creekside Drive, Folsom, CA 95630

 On the campus of Methodist Hospital of Sacramento